Virtuant/hadoop-admin-2019/docs/spark-risk-factor.md

 In this lab we use the CSV files we stored in HDFS in previous labs.
 Additionally, we will leverage Global Temporary Views on SparkSessions to programmatically query DataFrames using SQL.

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
 <h4>1.
-Import CSV data into a data frame without a user defined schema
+Import CSV data into a data frame without a user defined schema:</h4>

 ```spark
 %spark2